Training & skills

 Temporary certificate of approval to work

-You can apply for a temporary certificate of approval so you can work while you train.
+If you are applying for a certificate of approval including the classes of crowd controller, property guard and personal guard and have not completed the training you can apply for a temporary certificate of approval.
+This will mean you can work while you train.
 In most cases, this will take 10 days to come through.
 It lasts for 3 months.
 If you haven’t done your training by then you need to apply for another one.

 If your application includes the classes: security technician, security consultant, private investigator, repossession agent or monitoring officer, you may need to meet the skills requirements for each of these categories before you can be issued a temporary certificate.